CpServiceSpb/OpenSSLOcsp/README.txt

 which Root certificate, responder certificate/key is added/cleared for, have to be specified at "-ocspdbscert" switch also.

+Index text DB with set/unset some of last fields looks like this:
+V	171125154741Z		202	unknown	/issuer of cert1 unknown	/path/Resp1.crt	/path/Resp1.key
+V	171125154742Z		203	unknown	/issuer of cert1 unknown	unknown	unknown

 Examples:
 launch OSSL as responder at "current" mode - as it was: